Category: The Devil’s Playbook

 Seeking God in the Past

-Finally, Elijah retreats to Mount Horeb, also known as Sinai, the ancient place where Moses famously met with God.
-It was a special, historic location, but it belonged to an entirely previous season.
+Finally, Elijah retreats to Mount Horeb, also known as Sinai, the place where Moses famously met with God.
+It was a special, historic location, but it belonged to a previous season.

 Looking backward is always a dangerous posture when God is actively calling you forward.
-Consider the tragedy of Lot’s wife, who famously looked back at her city instead of fleeing to safety (Genesis 19:26, NIVUK).
-She was deeply reluctant to leave behind a life that God had definitively declared was over.
+Consider the tragedy of Lot’s wife, who famously looked back at her city instead of fleeing to safety (Genesis 19:26).
+She was reluctant to leave behind a life that God had clearly declared was over.

 Her tragedy was an unwillingness to trust the brighter future lying in God’s direction.
 Elijah makes a similar error by retreating to the mountain of Moses, hoping to find God exactly where He used to be.
 Instead of looking backward, we must learn to listen closely for where He is moving right now.